Page cover

 Call Flow Builder warns you as you draw when you attempt to create an invalid Connection or make other design errors.
 Once you've finished always check your design for any errors before saving

-Call Flow Builder will tell you if there's any connection missing
+Call Flow Builder will tell you if there's any connection missingor something else isn't right

 Configuring actions